 If your credit is poor or very bad, or if you have limited or no credit, your credit card options will be more restricted.
 You may need to settle for a card with an annual fee for the purpose of improving your credit, rather than earning rewards and enjoying nice benefits.

-The Deserve Classic Mastercard (Review) is a card with a $39 annual fee that’s meant for people with poor or limited credit, providing a way to establish a positive credit history.
-There are no rewards to earn, and it only comes with some basic shopping and travel protections.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card (Review) has a $39 annual fee and is meant for people with average credit, providing a way to establish a positive credit history.

-You’re paying this $39 fee for the privilege of building up your credit, and that’s all.
+You’re paying this $39 fee for the privilege of building up your credit while earning rewards.
 It seems like a pretty small price to pay, if you can’t get approved for a card without an annual fee.

 Secured credit cards are also designed for building or rebuilding credit.
 They require a refundable security deposit when you’re approved, which will fund the credit limit of the card.
 In most cases your credit limit will be equal to the deposit you make.